-- 2.79 The Council considers student accommodation (purpose built or conversion of existing buildings that are not family housing) a suitable use provided that proposals can meet the criteria outlined above in DM Policy 8. - 2.80 The Council will ensure that any student accommodation has a positive effect on the surrounding environment and image of the borough.
+- 2.52 The Council considers student accommodation (purpose built or conversion of existing buildings that are not family housing) a suitable use provided that proposals can meet the criteria outlined above in DM Policy 8. - 2.53 The Council will ensure that any student accommodation has a positive effect on the surrounding environment and image of the borough.
 It is important that proposals are of the highest design quality.
 The Council will protect the borough against the construction of buildings that do not serve their intended purpose and run the risk of dereliction.
 To prevent such circumstances from occurring, speculative development will not be acceptable and the Council will require applicants to secure a commitment of use by an educational institution or a recognised student housing management company prior to commencing development.
-The location of the occupying universities will also greatly affect the transport assessment required. - 2.81 Site management and maintenance is considered key to successful student accommodation and will be secured by way of a Section 106 agreement, which may cover such matters as provision of on-site wardens, use of communal facilities, elimination of potential noise nuisance and security and safety for occupants. - The conversion of existing buildings to student accommodation is particularly sensitive given the requirements to provide a high quality living environment which is not always possible with the conversion of existing buildings not originally designed for that use.
-In particular, the Council will not approve applications that cause a loss of residential, employment, retail, leisure or community space and would not accept student accommodation which would be unduly compromised by the layout or position of an existing building. - 2.83 The Council's housing trajectory will be used to monitor the amount of student housing and ensure that levels do not affect the borough's ability to meet its London Plan housing targets. - 2.84 Applicants will be required to submit management plans for the student accommodation planned as part of the planning application process.
+The location of the occupying universities will also greatly affect the transport assessment required. - 2.54 Site management and maintenance is considered key to successful student accommodation and will be secured by way of a Section 106 agreement, which may cover such matters as provision of on-site wardens, use of communal facilities, elimination of potential noise nuisance and security and safety for occupants.
+Furthermore, developers will be encouraged to provide student accommodation that meets national and local standards, such as Accreditation Network UK (ANUK) accreditation schemes.
+This is mutually beneficial for both landlord and tenant, with private landlords providing good standards in the condition and management of their properties.
+This creates quality accommodation and a good supply of privately rented property and in turn encourages students to be responsible tenants and neighbours. - The conversion of existing buildings to student accommodation is particularly sensitive given the requirements to provide a high quality living environment which is not always possible with the conversion of existing buildings not originally designed for that use.
+In particular, the Council will not approve applications that cause a loss of residential, employment, retail, leisure or community space and would not accept student accommodation which would be unduly compromised by the layout or position of an existing building.
+Schemes that provide student accommodation in HMOs should be compliant with DM Policy 6. - 2.56 The Council's housing trajectory will be used to monitor the amount of student housing and ensure that levels do not affect the borough's ability to meet its London Plan housing targets. - 2.57 Applicants will be required to submit management plans for the student accommodation planned as part of the planning application process.

-2.11 Mixed use employment locations
+2.9 Mixed use employment locations